The 2019 NAB Show: A Retrospective

 One final thing that struck us about this year’s NAB Show: it’s traditionally been thought of as a show for the North American M&E marketplace, while IBC in September has the “international show” reputation.
 But this year, more than previous years, we talked to people at our booth from all over the world.
 As much as anything, that tells us that NAB is more relevant than ever, and the “hot buttons” for M&E are universal.

-To learn about how we help organizations make AI work for them, take control of their content, monetize, and analyze their assets head over here or contact us.
+To learn about how we help organizations make AI work for them, take control of their content, monetize, and analyze their assets head over here or contact our M&E team.